Looking for a good way to carry stuff on your bike but aren’t interested in shoulder bags or backpacks?

-You can now find panniers that are completely waterproof.
+You can now find completely waterproof panniers.

-Look for bags such as Ortlieb’s Back-Roller Classic that feature roll-top enclosures, waterproof material, welded seams and covered zippers.
+Look for bags such as Ortlieb’s Back-Roller Classic that feature roll-top enclosures, waterproof material, welded seams, and covered zippers.

 Durability is also a factor when it comes to panniers.

-Some panniers offer a range of versatility such as doubling up as a shoulder bag or backpack.
+Some panniers offer a range of versatility, such as doubling up as a shoulder bag or backpack.

 Oftentimes your bike won’t pull right up to your final destination.
-You’ll need to park your bike and hoof it the rest of the way to your office, that coffee shop, or wherever it is your headed.
+You’ll need to park your bike and hoof it the rest of the way to your office, that coffee shop, or wherever it is your head.